AaltoGIS/GeoHPC/source/getting-started/install-env.rst

 .. admonition:: CSC Puhti!

-    To log in to Puhti supercomputer you need a *CSC account* or *HAKA* credentials.
+    To log in to the web interface of Puhti supercomputer you need a *CSC account* or *HAKA* credentials.

     .. button-link:: https://www.puhti.csc.fi/public/welcome.html
             :color: primary